Trinidad and Tobago

 A majority of the early Indian immigrants spoke the Bhojpuri and Awadhi dialect of Hindustani (Hindi-Urdu), which later formed into Trinidadian Hindustani (Hindi-Urdu), which became the lingua franca of Indo-Trinidadian and Tobagonians.

-Around the mid to late 1970s the lingua franca of Indo-Trinidaian and Tobagonians switched from Trinidadian Hindustani to a sort of Hindinised version of English.
-Today Hindustani survives on through Indo-Trinidadian and Tobagonian musical forms such as, Bhajan, Indian classical music, Indian folk music, Filmi, Pichakaree, Chutney, Chutney soca, and Chutney parang.
+Around the mid, to late 1970s the lingua franca of Indo-Trinidadian and Tobagonians switched from Trinidadian Hindustani to a sort of Hindinised version of English.
+Today Hindustani survives on through Indo-Trinidadian and Tobagonian musical forms such as Bhajan, Indian classical music, Indian folk music, Filmi, Pichakaree, Chutney, Chutney soca, and Chutney parang.

 There are many places in Trinidad and Tobago that have names of Hindustani origin.
 Some phrases and vocabulary have even made its way into the mainstream English and English Creole dialect of the country.

-The Chinese language first came to Trinidad and Tobago in 1806, when the British had brought Chinese labourers in order to determine if they were fit to use as labourers after the abolition of slavery.
-About 2,645 Chinese immigrants arrived in Trinidad as indentured labour between 1853 to 1866.
+The Chinese language first came to Trinidad and Tobago in 1806, when the British had brought Chinese laborers in order to determine if they were fit to use as laborers after the abolition of slavery.
+About 2,645 Chinese immigrants arrived in Trinidad as indentured labor between 1853 to 1866.

 A majority of the people who immigrated in the 19th century were from southern China and spoke the Hakka and Yue dialects of Chinese.
-In the 20th century after the years of indetureship up to the present-day more Chinese people have immigrated to Trinidad and Tobago for business and they speak the dialects of the indenturees along with other Chinese dialects, such as Mandarin and Min.
+In the 20th century after the years of indentureship up to the present day more Chinese people have immigrated to Trinidad and Tobago for business and they speak the dialects of the indentures along with other Chinese dialects, such as Mandarin and Min.

 Historian E. L. Joseph claimed that Trinidad’s Amerindian name was Cairi or “Land of the Humming Bird”, derived from the Arawak name for hummingbird, ierèttê or yerettê.
 However, other authors dispute this etymology with some claiming that cairi does not mean hummingbird (tukusi or tucuchi being suggested as the correct word) and some claiming that kairi, or iere, simply means island.